colorincode/colorincode.github.io/README.md

 ### Step by Step Process

-- [1] Fork peer's code from github (or send manually if necessary)
+1. **Fork peer's code from github** (or send manually if necessary)
-- [2] Check naming conventions first.
+2. **Check naming conventions first**.
 Does the naming of variables follow common sense logic?
 Does CSS follow a BEM standard?
 Does the variable or class name state intent (either in comments or in the name itself?)
 Examples of statement of intent can include:
         [ "main--slider--wrapper" or "$vansredbtn" ...e.g. anything that gives the reviewer an idea of what it does? **See resources below to check BEM, OOCSS standards.
-- [3]
+3.

 ### - The main checklist